flameryx/wth_actors_name/README.md

 ## About

-This app is a collaboration of a Data Science and Web Development team as the final project of the [Le Wagon Data Science bootcamp](https://www.lewagon.com/data-science-course/full-time) and [Le Wagon Web Development bootcamp](https://www.lewagon.com/web-development-course/full-time) programs and was completed in less than 10 days
+This app is a collaboration of a Data Science and a Web Development team as their final project of the [Le Wagon Data Science bootcamp](https://www.lewagon.com/data-science-course/full-time) and [Le Wagon Web Development bootcamp](https://www.lewagon.com/web-development-course/full-time) programs and was completed in less than 10 days.

+This web app aims to help the user find out the name of the actor who played in a movie they watched.

+* The user inputs the name of a movie, and the app returns the main cast.
+If the actor is not there, the user can input a second movie where the actor they are looking for has played.
+Then the app returns the actor and a short bio.

+* The user can also take a picture of the actor and upload it, and the app returns the name and again a short bio!

+* Every time a movie is searched, the web app also recommends three similar movies!

-However, this is the repository of the Data Science team.
+This is the repository of the Data Science team.
 The repository of the Web Development team can be found [here](https://github.com/MargauxPalvini/what-the-hell).

-## Features
+## Data Science Features

 :camera: :camera_flash: **Image Recognition**&ast;: The user takes and uploads a picture of an actor and the app returns the name and a short bio of them!

-:movie_camera: :clapper: **Movie Recommendation**&ast;: The user inputs a movie and the app returns three other movies recommendation!
+:movie_camera: :clapper: **Movie Recommendation**&ast;: Whenever the user inputs a movie, the app returns three similar movies recommendation!

 *&ast; at the moment the models are trained on about 1300 movies and 100 actors and hopefully in the near future more movies and actors will be added*